How to Apply for a Veteran Business Loan

 Despite the large number of small business owners that are veterans, overall, business ownership is down for veterans.
 Since 2001, only 4.5 percent of service members have started their own business.
 In comparison, almost half of the veterans of World War II started their own business.

 In a report by Syracuse University, researchers concluded that access to capital was one of the biggest challenges for veteran entrepreneurs.
 Most veteran business owners agreed that lack of access to capital limited their ability to grow.
-At least part of the reason is that the current G.I. bill, unlike the previous one, doesn’t provide low-interest loans to start a business.
+At least part of the reason is that the current G.I. bill, unlike the previous one, doesn’t provide low-interest loans to start a veteran-owned business.

 Veteran-owned small businesses make up an important part of the U.S. economy, but they also provide havens for returning veterans who benefit from working for someone that understands them.
 This makes it especially important for veterans to be aware of their financing options.